DanielAtias610/ISIC2024-Skin-Cancer-Detection-with-3D-TBP/README.md

 - Trains the model for a specified number of epochs and saves the best weights based on validation accuracy.

 **main_test.py** - This script evaluates the trained model on the test dataset.
 It:
-- Loads the test images and metadata.
+- Loads the test images.
 - Evaluates the model and calculates metrics like accuracy, F1-score, and partial AUC.

 **main_multimodal.py** - This script extends the training process to handle both image data and metadata.
 It: